- What you’ll need to know before you begin due diligence

 “If you are the kind of person who goes with the flow and leaves everything on time, you shouldn’t be in entrepreneurship.”

 You have to be proactive to be a successful entrepreneur.
-Your legal team is going to assist you but you still need to pull much of the weight.
+Your legal team will assist you but you still need to pull much of the weight.

-Pulling your weight means that you, the prospective buyer, will make several visits to the vendor and have multiple discussions with them, before due diligence starts.
+Pulling your weight means that you, the prospective buyer, will visit the vendor and have multiple discussions with them, before due diligence starts.
 This is where you will begin to: